yufenlai0825/todolist/README.md

 - Support for logging in with Google is actively being developed and will be added in the next version.

 Install dependencies by npm install.
-Users can run the app locally by npm start (backend from /backend folder) and npm run dev (frontend from /frontend folder).
+Users can run the app locally by npm start (backend from /backend folder) and npm run build (frontend from /frontend folder).
 The app will then run on http://localhost:5173 and use http://localhost:3000 as the API server.